fossasia/susi_server/README.md

 - open `http://localhost:9000` in your browser
 - to shut down loklak, run `bin/stop.sh`

-## How do I analyze data aquired by loklak
+## How do I analyze data acquired by loklak

 loklak stores data into an elasticsearch index.
 There is a front-end for the index available in elasticsearch-head.
 To install this, do: